samuel-hunter/kablature/README.md

 The second argument is a property list of the following optional
 values:

-    - `:timesig (beats-per-bar . beat-root)` - A time signature of 4/4
+- `:timesig (beats-per-bar . beat-root)` - A time signature of 4/4 and
-    and 3/4 would look like `:timesig (4 .
+  3/4 would look like `:timesig (4 .
 4)` and `:timesig (3 .
 4)`,
   respectively.
 The default is a 4/4 time signature.
 - `:keys KEYS`.
 The number of keys that the kalimba tablature will have.
 The default is 17, the number of keys on my own kalimba.
 - `:bars-per-staff`.
 The program will automatically split the tablature into multiple staves as best as they can, but you can force it to a specific number of beats per staff.
 Any non-postive integer will force the tablature into a single staff.
+- `:repeats (BEGIN END ...)` - Accepts pairs of bar numbers (e.g. `:repeats (1 2 3 4)`) that marks the interval between
+  beginning and end repeat marks.
+- `:accidentals STRING` - Accepts a seven-char string positionally symbolic to `"ABCDEFG"` containing `-`, `b`, and `#`. `-` describes a natural, `b` represents a flat, and `#` represents a sharp. `"-----#-"` represents a G major with an F#, whereas `"bb--b--"` represents a C minor with A, B, and E flats.

 Within the body of the expression, there are two types of structures: chords and beamed groups.